imaaronjames/Simple-Android-Toast/README.md

 # Simple-Android-Toast
-Use this module to easily add Android toasts to your Framer JS projects.
+Use this module to easily add Android toasts to your Framer Studio projects.

 ## Installation